karmab/autolabeller/README.md

 ### Using a specific configmap or specific namespace

 - The name of the config map to use can be specified with the CONFIG_MAP env variable.
-It defaults to `labelrules` if the variable is not found.
+It defaults to `autorules` if the variable is not found.
 - The namespace from where autolabeller deployment runs is used to gather the configmap, otherwise one can use the NAMESPACE env variable when running in standalone mode.
 It defaults to `default` if the variable is not found.

 ## Running